ash-cache/cs50/5 - Data Structures/README.md

-# A very fast spellchecker
+# Speller: A very fast spellchecker

 ## The problem with arrays
 Why can't we just use an array?
 We could somehow transform a word into an array index and look it up.